About Oh Yeah

 Our programmes focus on talent development, promotion and celebration, industry mentoring, youth development and community outreach, as well as arts and older people projects, music industry incubation, and music tourism and heritage.

-We are a charity and social enterprise and we are supported, partner or work with the Arts Council of Northern Ireland, Belfast City Council, Paul Hamlyn Foundation, Esmée Fairbairn Foundation, Heritage Lottery, Belfast Harbour, Blue Moon, Creative & Cultural Skills, PRS Foundation, Musicians’ Union, Help Musicians UK, UK Music, British Council and PRS, to name only a few.
+We are a charity and social enterprise and we are supported, partner or work with the Arts Council of Northern Ireland, Belfast City Council, Paul Hamlyn Foundation, Esmée Fairbairn Foundation, Heritage Lottery, Belfast Harbour, Blue Moon, Creative & Cultural Skills, PRS Foundation, Musicians’ Union, Help Musicians UK, Google/YouTube, UK Music, British Council and PRS, to name only a few.
 Our programming provides a structured channel into the existing music and arts infrastructure.
 We are PRS Foundation and Help Musician UK talent development partners and in 2018 we became an OCN accredited centre.

 The Oh Yeah vision was born in December 2005, from a conversation between Stuart Bailie, Gary Lightbody, Snow Patrol and some of Belfast’s dedicated music industry people.
 Since then we have welcomed 180,000 visitors through the doors while more than 6,000 artists, musicians and DJs have used the facilities.

 In 2017 we celebrated 10 years of ‘Open Doors To Music’.
 Find out more about us in our tenth anniversary booklet below – featuring an introduction by Gary Lightbody and our former CEO Stuart Bailie.
 The booklet is packed with examples of our work, as well as proud memories and images of some of our wonderful supporters, volunteers, staff, friends, participants, audiences, music makers and creators.